-As I said in part one of this series of guides, you really don’t want to get a cheap first guitar just to save a few bucks.
-The advantages to buying a cheaper guitar are FAR outweighed by the disadvantages.
+As I mentioned in part one of this series of guides, you really don’t want to get a cheap first guitar just to save a few bucks.
+The advantages to buying an inexpensive guitar are FAR outweighed by the disadvantages.

 This list comprises a number of quality guitars that are still reasonably priced.
 Any one of them will make a fantastic first guitar and should give you the best possible introduction to your new hobby.
-I think £200/$300 is a good budget in order to ensure we get something respectable, so all of these guitars weigh in at under this price.
-Obviously they can be had for much less second hand.
 These guitars will all hold their value well as they are all from well known, respected brands.
+As a good rule of thumb, if you stick with big name brands it is hard to go wrong.

 Enough talk!
 Show me the guitars!